just-buildsystem/justbuild/doc/tutorial/getting-started.md

 INFO: Artifacts built, logical paths are:
         out.txt [557db03de997c86a4a028e1ebd3a1ceb225be238:12:f]
 Hello World
+$ just build -p
+INFO: Requested target is [["@","","","greeter"],{}]
+INFO: Analysed target [["@","","","greeter"],{}]
+INFO: Discovered 1 actions, 0 trees, 0 blobs
+INFO: Building [["@","","","greeter"],{}].
+INFO: Processed 1 actions, 1 cache hits.
+INFO: Artifacts built, logical paths are:
+        out.txt [557db03de997c86a4a028e1ebd3a1ceb225be238:12:f]
+Hello World
 $
 ```

+In the last example we used that, if no target is specified, the
+lexicographically first one is taken.

 Alternatively, we could also directly request the artifact `out.txt`
 from *justbuild*'s CAS (content-addressable storage) and print it on